 We combined the boil test of the neutral & graphite to see if we got any bleed over.
 We did.

-In each picture below the bottom samples are the original and the top are the boil washed samples.
+In each picture below the right-hand samples are the original and the left and middle samples are the are the boil and machine washed samples.

 As you can see all samples showed a diminution of colour saturation.
 The remaining water left in the bowls after each test confirmed that this was excess dye being removed from the surface rather than bleaching by the detergent.